jcgsr/jun-InstrumentalEnglish/_posts/aula-2.md

 lápis, caneta, caderno, tablet, celular... não importa.
 O que importa é que devem ser escritas para o método funcionar.

+---

 ## CONTEÚDO

-• verbos:
+- verbos:

 **do** - faço/faz/faça

 **have** - tenho/tem

-• demonstrativos:
+- demonstrativos:

 **this** - isso/esse(a)/este(a)

 **that** - aquele(a), aquilo

-• conjunções:
+- conjunções:

 **and** - e

 **but** - mas

-• substantivos
+- substantivos:

 **house** - casa